feature-engine/feature_engine/docs/user_guide/imputation/RandomSampleImputer.rst

 And finally, there is also a lot of information about this and other imputation techniques in this online course:

-- `Feature Engineering for Machine Learning <https://www.udemy.com/feature-engineering-for-machine-learning/>`_
+- `Feature Engineering for Machine Learning course <https://www.trainindata.com/p/feature-engineering-for-machine-learning>`_